TanStack/router/docs/src/pages/guides/route-elements.md

 ## What exactly is an element?

 We refer to route elements with the same context as React.
 It is the result of a rendered block of JSX, a string, number, or even `null`.
-Here's a few examples:
+Here are a few examples:

 ```tsx
 const routes = [